ccloli/TeamViewer-Incoming-Recorder/README.md

 Example:
 ```
-TeamViewerDir="C:/Program Files/TeamViewer/"
-logFileName=TeamViewer11_Logfile.log
+logFilePath="C:/Program Files/TeamViewer/TeamViewer11_Logfile.log"
 FFmpegPath=D:/foo/bar/ffmpeg.exe
 outputDir=D:/bar/foo/
 ```

-### `--TeamViewerDir`
+### `--logFilePath`

 Default:
-- Windows: `C:/Program Files (x86)/TeamViewer/`
+- Windows: `C:/Program Files (x86)/TeamViewer/TeamViewer12_Logfile.log`
-- Linux: `/var/log/teamviewer12/${process.env.USER}/`
+- Linux: `/var/log/teamviewer12/${process.env.USER}/TeamViewer12_Logfile.log`
-- OS X: `~/Library/Logs/TeamViewer/`
+- OS X: `~/Library/Logs/TeamViewer/TeamViewer12_Logfile.log`

-The folder that contains the log files like TeamViewer log file and incoming/outcoming log files.
+The location of log file of TeamViewer.

-For Windows it mostly at where you install TeamViewer, and I'm not sure other system, the path by default for other system is from Reddit/TeamViewer.
+For Windows it mostly at where you install TeamViewer, Linux at `/var/log/teamviewer12/[System Username]/`, and OS X at `~/Library/Logs/TeamViewer/`.
 If you find it incorrect, please correct it with this option, and you can also consider open an issue.

-Note: Please make sure the value is end with `/`.

-### `--logFileName`

-Default: `TeamViewer12_Logfile.log`

-The log file of TeamViewer.

 The default file name is for TeamViewer 12, if you are using another version, don't forget to change it.

-### `--incomingFileName`
+### `--incomingFilePath`

-Default: `Connections_incoming.txt`
+Default:
+- Windows: `C:/Program Files (x86)/TeamViewer/Connections_incoming.txt`
+- Linux: `/var/log/teamviewer12/Connections_incoming.txt`
+- OS X: `~/Library/Logs/TeamViewer/Connections_incoming.txt`

-The log file of incoming connections from TeamViewer.
+The location of log file of incoming connections from TeamViewer.

+For Windows it mostly at where you install TeamViewer, Linux at `/var/log/teamviewer12/`, and OS X at `~/Library/Logs/TeamViewer/`.
+If you find it incorrect, please correct it with this option, and you can also consider open an issue.

 ### `--FFmpegPath`